-Buy beds with certified foam that are comfortable and conforms to your body.
+Buy beds with certified foam that is comfortable and conforms to your body.
 The quality of the foam and overall build quality is worth consideration.

 The sleeping position has a key role in providing comfort to your spine.
 We have already discussed the best sleeping positions for spine stenosis in the above section.

-To reiterate, sleeping in a fetal position or buy the best adjustable bed you can afford if the reclining position gives your comfort.
+To reiterate, sleep in a fetal position or buy the best adjustable bed you can afford if the reclining position gives your comfort.

 The reason why we recommend a hybrid mattress in many situations is that many companies have experimented with mattress construction.
 There are multiple options for every need.